hexadec/Quantum/README.md

 ###### Planned features
 Create and run algorithms with loops and conditions
 Apply rotation gates with custom angles more easily
-Display the final state-vector of the system
+Display the final unitary matrix of the system

 (C) All rights reserved! (for now)